microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/awspermissionsdefinitionaction.md

 ---
 title: "awsPermissionsDefinitionAction resource type"
-description: "RAbstract Complex Type that represents the action to take in a permissionsDefinition if the request is approved specific for AWS."
+description: "An abstract complex type that represents the action to take in a permissionsDefinition if the request specific for the AWS authorization system is approved."
 author: "mrudulahg01"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"